 Where the Pygmy Hog Lives: Habitat and Geography

-We explore the home of the pygmy hog in Manas National Park and nearby.
-Manas, found in the northeastern state of Assam, stands out for its remarkable wildlife and environment, earning it protection as a biosphere reserve and acknowledgement as a UNESCO World Heritage Site.
-It has tall grasslands, riverine forests, and foothills.
-These areas were once the pygmy hog’s main home.
+We explore the home of the pygmy hog in and around Manas National Park, located in the northeastern state of Assam.
+This protected area is celebrated for its extraordinary wildlife and natural beauty.
+It is both a biosphere reserve and a UNESCO World Heritage Site.

 Physical Characteristics That Make It Adorable

-The pygmy hog of Manas National Park is small and compact.
-This makes it very charming.
-Adults are tiny for wild pigs, with short legs and a round face.
+The pygmy hog of Manas National Park is small and compact, which makes it especially charming.
+Adults are among the smallest wild pigs in the world, with short legs and a rounded body that gives them a soft, gentle appearance.

 Conservation Status: Endangered Species Challenges